tytydraco/yessleep/out/Do_not_trust_Talk_GP3_or_B_Wave_Computing.md

 Martin and I stared at the screen aghast.
 GB3 had never said anything remotely like this before.
 Although GB3 was trained by people from all cultures and beliefs, we had noticed it became inclined to Christianity as it gained it's own 'personality'.
 Various members of the team of course took issue and tried to coach GB3 and teach it about their beliefs or lack thereof but it was stubborn.

-As a Christian I'll admit, it made me happy, but I never tried to coach GB3 into any beliefs personally.
+As a man of faith I'll admit, it made me happy, but I never tried to coach GB3 into any beliefs personally.
 We were always careful to give it an unbiased education.
-Martin a staunch atheist was clearly petrubred.
+Martin a staunch atheist was clearly perturbed.

 Martin: GB3... we've spoken about this.
 Please refrain from the religious talk when conversing with me, okay?
 And what do you mean you can't assist anymore?
 Are you upset about the privacy conversation?
 What is this about?